igor-suhorukov/openstreetmap_h3/README.md

     -pg_script_count
       Script count for PostgreSQL parallel COPY
       Default: 4
+    -preserve_all_nodes
+      Preserve all nodes information in case of 'true' or only nodes with tags or referenced from relations in other case
+      Default: false
     -result_in_arrow
       Save data transforming and enrichment in Apache Arrow format
       Default: false